Giving Tuesday 2025 is gonna be The One That Blew Us Away.

 Last word

 None of us can see the future, so it's impossible to predict with absolute certainty what's going to happen this Giving Tuesday.
-However, with a few data points, you can make a pretty darn good guess—and we think our friends over at Whole Whale did just that.
-If you're still nervous about Giving Tuesday 2024, download Funraise's toolkit and start planning... we predict you'll love it.
+However, with a few data points, you can make a pretty darn good guess—and we think our AI friends did just that.
+If you're still nervous about Giving Tuesday 2025, download Funraise's toolkit and start planning... we predict you'll love it.

 Mobile phone with donation form and donation charts floating around the phone.Mobile phone with donation form and donation charts floating around the phone.Woman looking at fundraising chart with button to book a call.Yellow shapes in background with donation form in front with stylized text, build an intelligence giving experience.Sparkling star.